mearns/loglow/README.md

 Note that if the logger is not enabled, the log entry is not created and the call to logger returns (almost) immediately without doing anything.

-After the initial log entry is created, any decorators configured for the logger are invoked and their returns values are appended to the end of the `metadata` array.
+After the initial log entry is created, any decorators configured for the logger are invoked and their return values are appended to the end of the `metadata` array.
 Note that decorators must return synchronously.

 The next step is to apply any configured middleware for the logger.
 A middleware is simply a function with the following signature: